Naugachhia

-Naugachhia is a town in the Bhagalpur district of Bihar, situated within the Anga region of India.
+Naugachhia is a town in the Bhagalpur district of Bihar, situated within the Mithila region of India.
 In the 2011 census of India, its population was recorded as 49,069.
 Naugachhia has an average literacy rate of 62%, lower than the national average of 74%: male literacy is 69%, and female literacy is 55%.
 18% of the population is under 9 years of age.

 Naugachhia may meet the criteria to be a separate district from Bhagalpur.
 In 2018, a rally was held supporting creating a new district for the town.

-Transport

-The town is connected via rail through the Naugachhia railway station which is on the Barauni–Katihar section of the Sonpur railway division.

-Vikramshila Setu is 6th longest bridge over water in India.
-The 4.7 km long two lane bridge serves as a link between NH 33 and NH 31 running on the opposite sides of the Ganges, connecting Bhagalpur side on the south bank of the Ganges to Naugachhia on the north bank.

 Geography and connectivity

 Naugachhia is located in Bhagalpur district, Bihar, on the northern bank of the Ganges River within the Kosi basin, at coordinates approximately 25.4°N, 87.1°E and an elevation of 25 meters.
 The town is prone to flooding due to the Kosi River, often called the "Sorrow of Bihar."
 Naugachhia is a key transportation hub, served by the Naugachhia railway station (station code: NNA) on the Barauni–Katihar section, with connectivity to major trains like the New Delhi–Dibrugarh Rajdhani Express.
 The Vikramshila Setu, a 4.7 km bridge, connects Naugachhia to Bhagalpur across the Ganges, linking National Highways 31 and 33.
 The town’s strategic location, 15.6 miles from Bhagalpur, supports its role as a regional commercial center.